Human waste is one of the main causes of pollution in popular hiking areas the world over.

 Digging a cathole directly under where you plan on pooping requires good aim.
 For this reason, it’s often easier to poop in a comfortable location and then, post-poop, transport your turd to a more suitable burial ground.
 This is especially true if using the throne method because the roots of the tree will probably preclude digging a hole to the desired depth (around six inches deep).

 Because transportation can be tricky, we recommend laying your log alongside your cat hole.
 From there, it can be tumbled into its tomb with a stick or a trowel.

 Choose your style from the above options.
-Our preferred pooping position is the Pole Dance, though your choice will ultimately be dictated by the availability of suitable trees.
+Our preferred pooping position is the Pole Dance, though this choice will ultimately be dictated by the availability of suitable trees.

 5. Cover and LNT

 Bury your poop and used toilet paper (biodegradable only!) in the hole.
 Fill in the hole with the original dirt and then place a large rock and other natural materials like dead branches, pine needles, or twigs over the burial area – this will deter animals from “gravedigging” and other hikers from inadvertently disinterring your scat when seeking to inter some of their own.

 Wipe your butt clean with the aforementioned toilet paper, leaves, smooth rocks, etc. Dispose of these as per the rules of the land you’re laying your turd in.
 If poops can be buried, bury them together, so long as your TP is biodegradable.
 If they can’t, pack them in a sealable plastic bag (or three) and carry them to the nearest waste disposal point.

 After burying or packing your poop away, wash your hands thoroughly to avoid contamination.

 What About Peeing?